Recruitment In A Software House – Pagepro P. 1: Online

 If your CV has a great fit with our needs, you should receive the response in 1 week.
 If you won’t receive it, don’t worry, there is still a huge chance that we will get back to you in the future.

 Phase 2 – Recruitment online task

+I suppose any software house has an online recruitment task.
 If your CV is interesting, as a next step you will get the info about online recruitment task.

 All the instructions, requirements and nice-to-have features can be found here on GitHub.